maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="print-using-expexp"></a>
 ### `PRINT USING` [*exp*]{,|;}*exp*[{|[;|,]},...]]

-`PRINT USING` is a variation of the `PRINT` statement that adds a *format string* that defines how the following expressions should be formatted.
+`PRINT USING` is a variation of the `PRINT` statement that adds a *format string* or *image* that defines how the following expressions should be formatted.
 This can define, for instance, how floating point numbers should be printed, including the number of digits after the decimal point, or to add a dollar sign at the front.
 There are a wide variety of formatting strings supported by various dialects, as well as different ways to specify them in the statement.
 RetroBASIC does its best to support as many of these as possible.

-The most common variations allow a string constant to be placed directly after the `USING`, sometimes known as the *image*.
-The image contains special characters that indicate what should be printed at that location.
+The most common variations allow a string constant to be placed directly after the `USING`.
+The string contains special characters that indicate what should be printed at that location.
 Other characters found in the image are output as-is.
 One of the most commonly used special characters is the hash, `#`, which indicates a digit should be printed in that location.
 Values can be forced to integer format using an image string like `"####`" or currency format with `"###.##"`.
-Because other characters are output as-is, a typical image mixes the two, for instance, `"The price is $####.## per pound."`
+Because other characters are output as-is, a typical image mixes both normal characters and special, for instance, `"The price is $####.## per pound."`

 While a number of dialects require the image to be specified as a string constant, some allow the image to be stored in a string variable.
 Additionally, most dialects supported some way to specify the image explicitly on a separate line, as was the case in Fortran where this feature originates.
 The most common syntax was to place a colon directly after a line number, and then refer to that in the `USING` clause by that line number.
 HP BASIC used the `IMAGE` statement which worked in a similar fashion, but used different format characters.